chrisanag1985/suricata_template_advanced/README.md

 ```

-> The filename you enter above must also be set to the Zabbix `Suricata-Template` UserMacro `{$LOG_FILENAME}`
+> The filename you enter above must also be set to the Zabbix `Suricata-Template` UserMacro `{$LOG_FILENAME}` ( Full Path needed )

-4. Add to /etc/zabbix/zabbix_agent2.d/UserParameters.conf
+4. Add to /etc/zabbix/zabbix_agent2.d/UserParameters.conf the following lines

 ```
 UserParameter=suricata.iface-list,suricatasc -c "iface-list" /var/run/suricata/suricata-command.socket | convert2zabbix
 UserParameter=suricata.discovery.threads[*],tail -1 $1 | convert_threads_2zabbix
 ```

+Explanation:
+1st line: Detects Suricata Capturing Interfaces with LLD
+2nd line: Detects Workers with LLD

-5. Restart the `zabbix-agent2` and `suricata`
+5. Restart the `zabbix-agent2.service` and `suricata.service`

-6. After the Suricata appends `at least one line` at the statistics file, run the 2 Discovery Rules for the host that the template is linked  ( `Suricata Interface Discovery`, `Suricata Thread Discovery` )
+6. After the Suricata appends `at least one line` at the statistics file, run the 2 Discovery Rules for the host that the Suricata template is linked to ( `Suricata Interface Discovery`, `Suricata Thread Discovery` )